sajibcse68/MyDailyLearn/JavaScript/Angular.md

 #### Data Binding
 - Property binding allows us to bind component properties to any DOM element properties.
-- Any update to the component property value will update the DOM property, but not vice versa--that's why it's `one-way binding`.
+- Any update to the component property value will update the DOM property, but not vice verssa--that's why ti's `one-way binding`.
 - Class binding allows us to specify a CSS class to add to a DOM element if a component property is true.

 #### Event Binding